 Deputy Director, Department of Cultural Exchange

 Anupama SEKHAR, an Indian national, joined the Asia-Europe Foundation (ASEF) in January 2009.
 As Deputy Director, she is in charge of the department’s day-to-day operations.
 She also manages the department’s activities in the field of cultural policy.
 Anupama is a member of the U40 group of young cultural policy experts, launched by the German Commission for UNESCO and supported by the International Federation of Coalitions for Cultural Diversity.
 She is also a trained dancer in the Indian classical style of Bharatnatyam.
 Prior to joining ASEF, Anupama worked with the United Nations and in the arts sector in India.She holds a Master of Art degree in International Studies and a Bachelor of Art degree in English Literature from Stella Maris College, Chennai, India.

 Project Manager, Department of Cultural Exchange

-Valentina Riccardi is Project Manager for Cultural Exchange, where she oversees ASEF’s initiatives related to the development of platforms and networks.
-She joined the ASEF in January 2009 to focus specifically on ASEF’s arts and culture portal culture360.org.
-Since then, she has successfully coordinated the re-launch of culture360.org in April 2010.
+Valentina RICCARDI, an Italian national, joined ASEF in January 2009 to focus on the development of the ASEF culture 360 online platform.
+In the previous 6 years, she has successfully coordinated the re-launch of culture360.org in April 2010.
 In 2011, she has focused on the conceptualization and launch of film.culture360.org dedicated to independent cinema as well as the new website of the Asia-Europe Museum Network (ASEMUS).

 Project Executive, Department of Cultural Exchange